min2ha/ukwa-site/content/target/38437/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# The One in Five Campaign – Encourage and Empower

 The One in Five Campaign aims to encourage, empower and increase political participation amongst disabled people in Scotland.